We are looking for motivated and curious scientists to join our team!

 Graduate students

-You must be accepted into a graduate program at Emory in order to work with us.
+We are currently recruiting new Ph.D. students (we do not take M.S. students).
+We do not directly admit Ph.D. students — you must be accepted into a graduate program at Emory to join our lab.
 We accept Ph.D. students from the Neuroscience, Genetics and Molecular Biology, and Biomedical Engineering programs.
 Please note that most programs can waive the application fee if this is a barrier to your application.
 Find more information here and do not hesitate to contact the relevant graduate program if you cannot afford the fee but do not meet the listed qualifications for a waiver.

 Undergraduate students

-Students are expected to commit at least 12-15 hours/week, and a 1 year commitment is strongly preferred.
+Undergraduate students are expected to commit at least 12-15 hours/week during the school year, and a 1 year commitment is strongly preferred.
 Please email Dr. Devineni if you are interested and you will be sent a short application to fill out.
 It is best if you contact us at least 1-2 months before you want to start.

 High school students

-Unfortunately, we cannot accept high school students at this time.
+Unfortunately, we are not accepting high school students at this time.

 Mentoring Philosophy